tsundoku/tsundoku.github.io/README.md

 A - right now I'm watching the theory of computation videos by Shai Simonson

 Q - *what is the most difficult or most challenging part of your job?*
-A - managing up, influence without authority
+A - influence without authority

 Q - *so, business comes over to your desk and is busy talking you into an ugly hack that will add a ton of technical debt, what do you do?*
 A - express concern, act surprised, deny everything